 The North London Hospital School is an independent day school serving the Tier 4 adolescent in-patient CAMHS ward at Priory Hospital North London.
 All young people admitted to the adolescent ward are automatically admitted to our school.
-In November 2016, the school was rated Good by Ofsted.
+In December 2018, the School was rated Outstanding by Ofsted.

 Young people are admitted to the ward with disorders including:

 - Personality disorders

 Admissions are a mixture of planned, acute crisis and transfers from other hospitals.
 Most of our young people are ‘informal’ but some are under section when they arrive and others undertake a mental health act assessment during their stay.